Looking for an exciting job opportunity within prison healthcare?

 Other benefits include cycle to work scheme plus training and clinical development opportunities.

-If you are shortlisted, you will be contacted by the Internal Recruiter for this role.
+If you are shortlisted, you will be contacted by Lois Evans, the Internal Recruiter for this role.

-The recruiter will submit your CV to the hiring manager and in turn the recruiter will arrange an interview for you to attend at HMP Isle of Wight if the hiring manager feels that you are suitable for the job.
+The recruiter will submit your CV to the hiring manager and in turn Lois will arrange an interview for you to attend if the hiring manager feels that you are suitable for the job.

 This is a full-time vacancy, working 37.5 hours per week.